-Two years later, she is the CEO of Bumble - a feminist dating app determined to right the cultural wrongs of other less forward thinking services - with a hive of 10 million registered users who relish her super-smart, take no prisoners approach to life.
+Three years later, she is the CEO of Bumble - a feminist dating app determined to right the cultural wrongs of other less forward thinking services - with a hive of over 10 million registered users who relish her super-smart, take no prisoners approach to life.

 THE PERFECT GIFT FOR DOG LOVERS

 We all know that dogs have personalities as colourful and unique as any human.
 They can be confident and dominant – born leaders – or shy and timid.
 They can be obedient, laid back, cheeky or stubborn.
 They can be prima donnas, stroppy so-and-sos or lazy sods – just like us.

 With so many characters you’ll recognise, and based on the Instagram account with hundreds of thousands of followers, Dog Personalities reveals ours canine counterparts, all with imaginative backstories and photographs guaranteed to make you smile.

 Silicon Valley is full of start-up success stories; every day stories emerge of a new company with the potential for a billion-dollar valuation and plans for global domination.

 But what can we really learn from these stories?
 How many of these start-ups are genuinely successful in the long term?
 When nine out of ten start-ups end in spectacular burnout, how can we ensure our own success story?

 While most books and press focus on the more sensational moments of creation and conclusion, The Messy Middle argues that the real key to success is how you navigate the ups-and-downs after initial investment is secured.
 It will give you all the insights you need to build and optimize your team, improve your product and develop your own capacity to lead.
 Building on seven years' of meticulous research with entrepreneurs, small agencies, start-ups and billion-dollar companies, Scott Belsky offers indispensable lessons on how to endure and thrive in the long term.